aau-claaudia/ailab-docs/docs/getting-started/offboarding.md

 Before deleting files, remember that you can [transfer files](/getting-started/file-transfer) from your AI-LAB directory to your local computer.

 !!! warning "Deletion of data at 1.
-July"
+August"
     Every year at 1.
-July, all data and user information will be automatically removed from the AI-LAB platform.
+August, all data and user information will be automatically removed from the AI-LAB platform.
 You will receive email notifications 2 months, 1 month, 14 days, and 2 day prior to the deletion date.
 It is important to ensure that you transfer any desired files from AI-LAB to your local computer before the deletion date.

 !!! info "Apply for extension"
     Should you wish to keep your data on AI-LAB and use the platform for another semester, you can submit an extension request through the [application form](https://forms.office.com/e/caEhCRmqVN) for AI-LAB.
 Alternatively, you can apply for a new project.